State of Washington Classified Job Specification

 Makes presentations to local sport clubs, schools, and civic groups, etc. participates in preparation of local news releases and media programs, interprets fish and wildlife laws to the public;

-Attends training to maintain proficiency in defensive tactics, defensive driving, firearms, officer survival, field training program, wildlife control, etc.
+Attends training to maintain proficiency in defensive tactics, defensive driving, firearms, officer survival, dangerous wildlife response, etc.

 Legal Requirement(s)

 The following legal requirements are necessary for positions in this category.
-Per RCW 77.15.075, an applicant must be a citizen of the United States of America or a lawful permanent resident who can read and write the English language.
-All positions require successful completion of the Criminal Justice Training Commission (CJTC) Basic Law Enforcement Academy or a Washington DJTC recognized basic law enforcement certificate from another state.
+Per RCW 77.15.075, an applicant must be a citizen of the United States of America, a lawful permanent resident, or a Deferred Action for Childhood Arrivals recipient, unless prohibited by other state or federal law, who can speak, read and write the English language.
+Applicant must be 21 years of age.
+Applicants must have a valid Washington State driver’s license and acceptable driving record.
+All positions require successful completion of the Washington State Criminal Justice Training Commission (CJTC) Basic Law Enforcement Academy or a Washington CJTC recognized basic law enforcement certificate from another state.

 Desirable Qualifications